portableant/personal-blog/_drafts/digidoc2018394-autosave-v1-digidoc2018.md

 * * *

 _The DIGIDOC crowd were then lumbered with my ham-fisted attempt to chair the next two papers, which I had great pleasure to introduce.
-(I am glad I didn&#8217;t have to speak today, serious imposter syndrome would have kicked in with the quality on display.)&nbsp;_
+(I am glad I didn&#8217;t have to speak today, serious imposter syndrome would have kicked in with the quality on display.)_

 * * *